AG-211 Arctic Marine Geology (15 ECTS)

 Academic content

 This course will begin with a short introduction to the world’s oceans with focus on their geological structure, oceanography, and main sediment types.
 In the context of global plate tectonics, the formation of the Arctic Ocean and the resulting changes in the ocean circulation will be discussed.
 The exploration history of the Arctic Ocean and the discovery of its main physiographic features will be reviewed.
 Particular attention will be given to the role of glaciations in the formations of the geological structure, sediment stratigraphy and morphology of the Svalbard-Barents Sea continental margin.
 Typical high-latitude glacial marine sedimentary environments, from small basins in front of outlet glaciers, through fjords, continental shelf and slope, to deep-water abyssal plain will form an important part of the course.
 Case studies from Svalbard fjord-shelf-slope system will be presented to illustrate typical sediment types and stratigraphic sequences characteristic to each sedimentary environment.
-The contemporary sediment sources, sedimentary processes, and depositional environments in the Arctic, from the coastal zone and fjords to the central Arctic Ocean as well as the role of sea ice in the climate history will be discussed in .
-Common Quaternary dating methods and proxies used in reconstruction of palaeoceanographic, sedimentological and climatic variations will be examined.
-Central part of the course is marine field work where the students will learn and practice modern marine geophysical and geological data acquisition methods and techniques.
-The geophysical data and sediment cores collected in Svalbard fjords and surrounding continental shelf and slope will be analysed in the lab using multiproxy approach.
-The field activities will be coordinated with the AG-210 to highlight the links between the marine and terrestrial Quaternary landsystems.
+The contemporary sediment sources, sedimentary processes, and depositional environments in the Arctic, from the coastal zone and fjords to the central Arctic Ocean as well as the role of sea ice in the climate history will be discussed.
+Central part of the course is a ship-based field work where the students will learn and practice modern marine geophysical and geological data acquisition methods and techniques.
+The geophysical data and sediment cores collected in Svalbard fjords and surrounding continental margin will be analysed in the lab using multiproxy approach.
+The field and lab activities will be coordinated with the AG-223 to highlight the links and synergies between the marine and climate science.

 Learning outcomes